-In this segment of our Mental Health Awareness series, we'll take a look at Obsessive Compulsive Disorderopens a new window, or OCD.
+In this segment of our Mental Health Awareness series, we'll take a look at Obsessive Compulsive Disorder, opens a new window, or OCD.

-Unfortunately, even though you perform your ritual perfectly, your intrusive thoughts and terrible feelings don't go away forever.
-Working through a ritual tends to reinforce an intrusive thought.
+Unfortunately, even though you do your ritual perfectly, your intrusive thoughts and terrible feelings don't go away forever.
+In fact, working through a ritual tends to reinforce an intrusive thought.

 Although there is no known cure at this time, there is help for those of us with Obsessive Compulsive Disorder.

-If you or someone you know is experiencing symptoms of OCDopens a new window, the following organizations offer varying levels of help:
+If you or someone you know is experiencing symptoms of OCD, opens a new window, the following organizations offer varying levels of help:

-- NAMI St. Tammanyopens a new window offers many resources and programs here on the Northshore.
+- NAMI St. Tammany, opens a new window offers many resources and programs here on the Northshore.

-- Louisiana 2-1-1opens a new window, also known as Vialinkopens a new window, is available 24/7.
+- Louisiana 2-1-1, opens a new window, also known as Vialink, opens a new window, is available 24/7.
 Dial 211 on your phone, and speak to a specialist who will offer crisis intervention, information, and referral.

-- The National Suicide Prevention Lifelineopens a new window, 1-800-273-8255, en español 1-888-628-9454, is available 24/7.
+- The National Suicide Prevention Lifeline, 1-800-273-8255, en español 1-888-628-9454, is available 24/7.
 National Suicide Prevention's TTY number is 1-800-799-4889.
-They also have an online chatopens a new window service.
+They also have an online chat service.

-- The NAMI HelpLineopens a new window, 1-800-950-6264, available Monday - Friday, 9 AM - 5 PM CST.
-Or email firstname.lastname@example.org a new window.
+- The NAMI HelpLine, opens a new window, 1-800-950-6264, is available Monday - Friday, 9 AM - 5 PM CST.
+You can also email firstname.lastname@example.org, opens a new window.

 Please note: This discussion of OCD is informational and is not a replacement for consultation with a physician or therapist.

 We have compiled a list of St. Tammany Parish Library resources and external websites that have more information about OCD.
-Please contact your nearest St. Tammany Parish Library reference librarianopens a new window if you need help getting any of the items on this list:
+Please contact your nearest St. Tammany Parish Library reference librarian, opens a new window if you need help getting any of the items on this list: